 What is Block Watch?

-Block Watch is a free program offered by the Oak Bay Police Department in an effort to build safer communities throughout the Municipality of Oak Bay.
-Block Watch, through training, education and communication, aims to reduce the opportunity for property offences (ie. Break and enters, thefts, thefts from autos and vandalism) within a neighbourhood.
+Block Watch is a free program offered by the Oak Bay Police Department with the goal to build safer neighbourhoods throughout the Municipality of Oak Bay.
+Through training, education and communication, Block Watch aims to reduce the opportunity for property offences (ie. Break and enters, thefts, thefts from autos and vandalism) within a neighbourhood.
 By having a unified commitment, participating communities can be proactive in promoting safety for themselves, their families and their neighbours.

 How does Block Watch work?